 Who is this for?

-Given the price of this motherboard, it is one of the best overall value for money motherboard that you can pick up for the 5950x right now.
-The TUF GAMING X570 PRO has something for everyone; while some might be overjoyed by the addition of WIFI 6 and Bluetooth, some might buy it for the simple look.
+The TUF GAMING X570 PRO has something for everyone; while some might be overjoyed by the addition of WIFI 6 and Bluetooth, some might buy it for a simple look.
+Keeping all of these factors in mind, the TUF GAMING X570 PRO is undoubtedly the Best Overall Motherboard For the Ryzen 9 5950x.

 MEG X570 UNIFY